Our Senior Management

 Susan has provided HR advice to SCRA since 1996, prior to which she worked in Local Authorities.
 She has been a Chartered Member of the Institute of Personnel and Development since 1999.

-Since 2006, in her current role of HR Manager, Susan has led out the HR Business Partner model which has improved the services of HR support and advice to management teams.
+Since 2006, in her current role Head of Human Resources , Susan has led out the HR Business Partner model which has improved the services of HR support and advice to management teams.
 She also manages the Transactions Team.

 Susan has responsibility for ensuring strategic workforce, partnership and HR advice to the organisation whilst retaining close links to Localities through the HR Business Partners.